 🥊 MACD vs. RSI: The Heavyweight Championship

 If you could only have one indicator on your chart, which would it be?
 The MACD (Moving Average Convergence Divergence) or the RSI (Relative Strength Index)?
+I have been asked this question at every seminar I’ve hosted for the last 5 years.

 It’s the most common debate in technical analysis.